 Your bill reflects the services you receive during your stay.
 Charges fall into two categories.
 One is a basic daily rate, which includes your basic medical care, meals, nursing care, housekeeping services, your room and its amenities.
-The second category are the special services your physician might order for you, such as laboratory, radiological tests or therapy services.
-Some tests, such as X-rays and pathology, require the services of physicians that you may not meet.
+The second category are the special services your provider might order for you, such as laboratory, radiological tests or therapy services.
+Some tests, such as X-rays and pathology, require the services of providers that you may not meet.
 These bills are for professional services and are billed separately from the hospital.
-The physician who cares for you while in the Hospital or Emergency Department also bills separately.
+The provider who cares for you while in the Hospital or Emergency Department also bills separately for their professional services.